swannodette/logic-tutorial/README.md

 (Bob)
 ```

 There's a couple of new things going on here.
 We use <code>run*</code>.
-This simply means we want all the answers the computer can find.
-The question itself is formulate slightly differently than before because we're asking who is a man and is fun.
-Now this getting interesting.
+This means we want all the answers the computer can find.
+The question itself is formulated differently than before because we're asking who is a man *and* is fun.
 Enter in the following:

 ```clj
 tut1=> (defrel woman x)